 There’s no exact cause for nausea on Ozempic, but experts agree that it’s likely due to Ozempic’s influence on the digestive tract.

-Ozempic slows gastric emptying, which means food stays in your stomach longer than usual.
-While this prolongs satiety and prevents blood sugar spikes, both beneficial for weight loss and type 2 diabetes, it can also lead to stomach discomfort like nausea and constipation.
-These symptoms can be exacerbated after eating a large meal or eating too frequently.
+Ozempic (and other GLP-1 medicines) slows gastric emptying, which means food stays in your stomach longer than usual.
+While this prolongs satiety (the feeling of fullness) and prevents blood sugar spikes, both beneficial for weight loss and type 2 diabetes, it can also lead to stomach discomfort like nausea and constipation.
+Nausea was commonly reported during clinical trials, indicating the prevalence of this issue among users of the medication.
+These symptoms can be worsened after eating a large meal or eating too frequently.

 How Long Does Nausea from Ozempic Last?